To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Task Allocation Planning

 In Eq.~\eqref{eq:opt2}, $\mathbf{X} = \big\{X_{\tau_i}^a \mid \tau_i \in \tau, a\in A \big\}$, where $X_{\tau_i}^a \in \big\{0,1\big\}$ is a binary decision variable that indicates whether task $\tau_i$ is allocated to agent $a\in A$ ($X_{\tau_i}^a = 1$) or not ($X_{\tau_i}^a = 0$).
-Function $C_{\tau_i}\big( a\big)$ is the cost incurred by assigning task $\tau_i$ to the agent $a\in A=\big\{\textit{human}, \textit{robot}\big\}$ taking into account human agent's performance, and preference to follow the robot.
-Function $C_{\tau_i}$ imposes a higher cost for assigning the task to the human who prefers to lead, and a lower cost for allocating the task to a human with low performance, since having the robot allocate tasks limits the human's control and mitigates the potential for human errors.
 Equation \eqref{eq:opt2_cons1} specifies each task must be assigned to exactly one agent, the human or the robot.
-Constraint~\ref{eq:opt2_cons3} prohibits the task allocation solutions that do not lead to an infeasible task scheduling solution, $F$.
-Eq. \eqref{eq:opt2_cons5} indicates that additional problem-dependent constraints can also be added to \eqref{eq:opt2}.
+In Constraint~\ref{eq:opt2_cons3}, $F$ represents a set of task allocation solutions that do not result in a feasible task scheduling solution.
+Consequently, this constraint prohibits the selection of task allocation solutions from this set.
+Eq. \eqref{eq:opt2_cons5} indicates that additional problem-dependent constraints can also be added.
+An example of a problem-dependent constraint is provided in Eq.~\ref{eq:opt4-const3}, which ensures that there is at least one subtask for the robot to perform at the beginning of each decision step, preventing the robot from remaining idle.
 After finding a solution for the task allocation problem, we generate $\tau_\textit{new}$ with known required time, $d_{\tau_i}$, to finish each task $\tau_i$ and updated task-precedence constraints.

 In the subsequent phase, the robot determines an optimal schedule specifying both the tasks to be performed and their corresponding start and finish times.
 We introduce decision variables $s_{\tau_i}$, representing the start times of subtask $\tau_i \in \tau_{\textit{new}}$. $f_{\tau_i}$ denotes the finish time for subtask $\tau_i$.
 To account for task precedence, we utilize a binary function $P(\tau_{i},\tau_{j})$, which takes the value of 1 when $\tau_i$ must be completed before $\tau_j$.
 Additionally, we employ a binary decision variable $Q(\tau_{i},\tau_{j})$, where $Q(\tau_{i},\tau_{j})=1$ indicates that both $\tau_i$ and $\tau_j$ are assigned to the same agent, and $\tau_i$ precedes $\tau_j$.